jonnor/embeddedml/presentations/PyDataGlobal2024/proposal.md

 In this talk, we will demonstrate how to get started with MicroPython on a ESP32 microcontroller.
 We will first show how to create a basic Internet-connected sensor node using simple analog/digital sensors.
 And then we will show how to create advanced sensors that use Digital Signal Processing and Machine Learning to analyze microphone, accelerometer or camera data.

-## Outline

-- This is a microcontroller, these are its features
-- Let us install Python on it! pip install esptool, download MicroPython, Flash
-- OK - how do I program it?
-Using ViperIDE
-- Lets make a sensor!
-Measure temperature, send to the cloud
-- Lets level up.
-Doing compute intensive tasks in MicroPython.
-Sound level meter example.
-- Lets go TinyML.
-Running a pre-trained ML model.

-Bonus

-- Building a custom ML model.
-Capturing data, labeling, running training, deploying to device

 ## Notes

 I have recently given two talks on the same overall topic: